PundiAI/fx-docs/tutorials/installation.md

 ```bash
 wget https://dl.google.com/go/go1.17.1.linux-amd64.tar.gz
 ```
-Now you have downloaded the package and you may proceed to step 2. of the [official docs](https://golang.org/doc/install).
+After you have downloaded the package and you may proceed to step 2. of the [official docs](https://golang.org/doc/install).
 Choose your system OS and follow the instructions stated.

 Setting environment variable:
 ```bash